+So what are your rights if you live together?
 The majority of law relating to couples who live together is governed by old property trust law.
-There have over the last decade been various attempts by the Governments and then legal community to bring about change for couples who cohabit.
-However, none have to date been successful in simplifying the legal rights and process.
+There has over the last decade been various attempts by Government and then legal community to bring about change for couples who cohabit.
+However, none have been successful in simplifying the legal rights for cohabitees.

-If you move into your partner’s home and pay for decoration of the property no matter how lavish, unless you undertake significant renovations such as installing new kitchen or bathroom, you may not be considered to have an interest in the home.
+There are also a lot of other misconceptions surrounding rights of cohabitee’s, for example, if you move into your partner’s home and pay for lavish decoration, unless you undertake significant renovations like installing new kitchen or bathroom, you are unlikely to establish an interest in the property.

 Please click on any of the links below to see our client’s testimonials.